How You Can Find Food Assistance During the Coronavirus

 There are also large-scale fundraising efforts such as America’s Food Fund that are collecting monetary contributions.
 With the collaboration of organizations, like No Kid Hungry and the Urban School Food Alliance, the goal is to provide food assistance during the coronavirus to the most vulnerable in our communities.

 Start a fundraiser for a family or individual in need

-If you have time to help, consider starting a fundraiser for a charity helping distribute food on the frontline, or an individual or family struggling with food insecurity during COVID-19.
+If you have time to help, consider starting a fundraiser for an individual or family struggling with food insecurity during COVID-19.
 You can also support loved ones during the coronavirus by fundraising for them.
 With so many people out of work, you’re likely to know someone who is in need right now.

 Get support with food insecurity today